skupperproject/skupper/test/images/README.md

 contained on the Makefile.
 Skupper images (such as the router or controller) are not copied by this operation.

+Note also that it is not a simple copy.
+As Skupper can run on some older Kubernetes that do not support the OCI format, there are some transformations done during the copy as well.

 See the Makefile contents for information on how to execute the different operations.